Reserve Your Space

 - North Carolina’s Natural Treasures — Emeralds, Venus flytraps, tiger beetles, giant fossil shark teeth and a scarlet tanager are a few of the state’s natural treasures on display.

-- Auditorium — A state-of-the-art presentation area with a variety of media amenities.
+- WRAL 3D Theater — A state-of-the-art presentation area with a variety of media amenities.
 View presentations on a high-definition broadcast system by projector or video.
 Available in the evening only.

-- Special Exhibit Gallery — This lofty space accommodates up to 350 guests for a gracious reception.
-This is rented with the second floor.
-Due to the many special exhibits we host, availability is limited.
+- Special Exhibition Gallery — This lofty space is rented with the second floor.
+VIP Experiences.
+Due to the many special exhibitions we host, availability is limited.